Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting

 In this section, we run a random search algorithm to look for maximal difference in the GECP minus GEPP growth factors, which aligns with the constant $c_n$ from \eqref{eq: PP-CP interval} when restricting the map to $O(n)$, i.e.,

-This provides a measure of how much worse can GECP perform compared to GEPP, in terms of the maximal growth difference encountered.
 For very small $n$, these estimates should be close to optimal values of $c_n$, but we would only present the remaining empirical results to just be lower bounds for larger $n$.
-For comparison, we also run a random search to estimate $c_n$ for all matrices, which we again strictly qualify as providing merely sub-optimal lower bound estimates.
+For comparison, we also run a random search to estimate $c_n$ for all matrices, which we again strictly qualify as providing merely (sub-optimal) lower bound estimates.

 The algorithm uses small random orthogonal perturbations to form a random walk inside $\O(n)$ (if the start point is inside $\O(n)$), using progressively smaller step sizes until stopping at a matrix than attains an approximate local maximal GECP-GEPP growth difference.
 Pseudocode for the rudimentary random search algorithm \textsc{MaxSearch} is given in \Cref{alg: search}, where we use $f = \rho^{\gecp} - \rho^{\gepp}$.
 This describes a means to form a path inside $\O(n)$ that has strictly increasing GECP-GEPP growth factor differences, which stops at a point that consecutively beats $M$ of its $\vep$-neighbors.